JimmyDang1414/Master-Thesis/README.md

 First I gathered data from students with a survey I prepared in french as well as in english.
 The data is not displayed in the repo due to confidentiality.

-Then I used R files to clean and prepare the data for analysis (one for data from a french survey, another for data from an english survey).
+Then I used R files to clean and prepare the data for analysis (one for data from a french survey, another for data from an english survey, and I made sure to merge data as one dataset).

-Finally I performed the statistical analysis with Stata, using a do-file.
+Finally I performed the statistical analysis with Stata, using a do-file, and created nice tables with Overleaf.